phlegmaticprogrammer/btree/README.md

     [phlegmaticprogrammer/btree "0.1.0"]

-It provides a protocol _BTreePool_ and a function _btree-pool_ to create instances of that protocol.
-Both live in the _phlegmaticprogrammer.btree_ namespace.
+It provides a protocol _BTreePool_, a function _btree-pool_ to create instances of that protocol, and a record type _M-Node_ for representing B-tree nodes in memory.
+All live in the _phlegmaticprogrammer.btree_ namespace.

 These are the functions of the _BTreePool_ protocol: